 Reflecting on his time studying The Method at LSTFI, Arjun can still clearly remember his “aha!” moment with sense memory.
 “I had such a breakdown on that stage… and thankfully, it’s happened so many times since, it was just this magical discovery waiting to be made, it’s always worked for me.”

 In his work, Arjun is most inspired by reknowned Method Actor Al Pacino, as well as Robert De Niro.
-Both actors studied under Lee Strasberg himself.
-Their performances are what first piqued his curiosity about acting.
-Lee Strasberg’s definitive book on acting, A Dream of Passion, became a rock Arjun could always return to after leaving the Institute.
-He also remembers his teachers Irma Sandrey and Mauricio Bustamante fondly.
+Both actors who studied at the Actors Studio under Lee Strasberg himself.
+Their truthful performances are what first piqued Arjun’s interest in acting.
+Lee Strasberg’s definitive book on acting, A Dream of Passion, became a rock Arjun would hold on to after leaving The Institute.
+He also remembers his Method teachers Irma Sandrey and Mauricio Bustamante fondly.
 They were “really good at helping you navigate your emotional… stuff,” he jokes.
-Arjun feels like LSTFI is a place he can always return to – and definitely will someday.
+Arjun feels like LSTFI is a place he can always return to – and someday will.

 If Arjun could ask Lee Strasberg one question, it would be a simple one about his legacy as a whole.
 He wonders, “Are you proud?”.
 We imagine Lee would answer with a resounding “yes!”